Georg Andreas Bull: Career

 He started working as an architect in Kristiania during 1857, where his first significant work was Christiania Dampkjøkken.
 After a major fire in Kristiania in 1858 he started planning the villa area Homansbyen, where he also designed many of the buildings, during the period from 1858 to 1866.
 He was architect for the state railways (Statsbanene) from 1863 to 1872.

 Bull's designs ranged from churches, villas and train stations to interiors and storehouses.
 Among his works are the two train stations in Oslo; Oslo Vestbanestasjon and Østbanen, and altogether about sixty train stations throughout the country.
 He designed railway stations of the Krøder Line, including the Krøderen Station (1872) and for the Kongsvinger Line at Åbogen (1865), Matrand (1865) and Magnor (1865).

-For his brother Ole Bull, he designed a new farmhouse in the summer resort at Valestrandfossen in Osterøy (1865) and probably also his newer oriental-styled villa on Lysøen in Os, outside Bergen ca. 1872.
+For his brother Ole Bull, he designed a new farmhouse in the summer resort at Valestrandfossen in Osterøy (1865) and probably also his newer oriental-styled Villa Lysøen on the island of Lysøya in Os Municipality, outside Bergen ca. 1872.

 Bull was a board member of the Royal Danish Academy of Art 1869–84 and the National Gallery of 1869.
 He was a co-founder of the Norwegian Engineering and Architectural Association in 1874.
 Bull was a board member of the Society for the Preservation of Ancient Norwegian Monuments from 1853 to 1864 and of Christiania Theatre from 1866.
 He was chairman for Selskabet for Christiania Byes Vel from 1904 to 1908.

 He was decorated Knight, First Class of the Royal Norwegian Order of St. Olav in 1875 and was decorated Knight of the Order of the Dannebrog.